 GSB: When and why did you come to solar as a solution?

-BI: Great questions.
-In 2008, Pennsylvania started to deregulate the power market with the effects being felt in 2009-2010; the result being that electric bills were going to go way up; 30-45% in some cases.
+Brandon: Great questions.
+In 2008, Pennsylvania started to deregulate the power market with the effects being felt in 2009-2010; the result being that electric bills were going to go way up; 30-45 percent in some cases.